Aishwaryeahh-cy/Phishing-Detector_/README.md

 # 🎣 Phishing URL Detector

-A simple Java program that checks if a URL might be a phishing attempt by scanning for common suspicious keywords.
+A simple python program that checks if a URL might be a phishing attempt by scanning for common suspicious keywords.

 ## 🔍 Features